VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 ## Java {#java}

 Java type system is based on reference and value types.
-Any objects are reference type, they are allocated in the heap, and you work with them via reference.
+Any object is reference type, it's allocated in the heap, and you work with it via reference.
 Value types are data primitives which allocated on the stack(local variable) or heap(class field).
-There are only 8 value types in java: byte, short, int, long, float, double, char, and boolean.
+There are only 8 value types in Java: byte, short, int, long, float, double, char, and boolean.
 So if you use Java most of the time you work with reference types.
 Developers can only allocate objects.
 How objects allocated and how they will be freed depends on Java runtime.